 BY THE REV. JAMES HUTTON.

-Prior to this we had great difficulty in keeping up a week-day evening prayer-meeting.
+Prior to this until we had great difficulty in keeping up a week-day evening prayer-meeting.
 Now we have five during the week, and all of them well attended.
-Very many are impressed; and we are daily hearing of others labouring under serious convictions—anxious about their souls.
+Very many are impressed, and we are daily hearing of others labouring under serious convictions—anxious about their souls.

 I trust it is a real work of grace.
 Time, however, will tell; by their fruit we shall know them.
 Meanwhile, the individuals to whom I refer are very earnest, and deeply interested in the welfare of others,—doing what they can to bring sinners to Christ.